kakitkelvinho/backpropagation/README.md

 This repository contains MATLAB scripts (and live scripts) which performs a simulation for beam forming in the Terahertz spectrum.
 Essentially, the method employed here is the Angular Spectrum Method (ASM), which propagates a wave by taking the Fouerier Transform of it and propagating the components of each individual frequency.

+The work of which has been published in the following paper: [Spot Focusing Coma Correction by Linearly Polarized Dual-Transmitarray Antenna in the Terahertz Region](https://ieeexplore.ieee.org/document/10189182).

 ## Overview

 ### Usage